 A fragmented hard disk drive of the host server can adversely affect the efficiency and performance of virtual machines.
 Likewise, disk encryption might cause, facilitate, or worsen storage latency.

-Disk encryption is an extra overhead that can impair the interactive speed and response time for inputs and outputs.
+Disk encryption is an extra overhead that can impair inputs and outputs’ interactive speed and response time.

 Disabling disk encryption can solve the latency issue in such cases unless it is critical for a particular guest application or virtual machine.